 From Research to Clinical Trial

 Last year, this project entered into a new phase — and the most critical — moving from research to real-time clinical application.
 This spring, the AIM to Prevent Delirium Trial will launch across 13 Ontario hospitals.
-This trial is a partnership with Professor Eldan Cohen’s engineering lab at U of T, the Regional Geriatric Program (RGP) of Toronto and the Centre for Quality Improvement and Patient Safety (CQuIPS).
+This trial is a partnership with Professor Eldan Cohen’s engineering lab at U of T, the Regional Geriatric Program (RGP) of Toronto , the Centre for Quality Improvement and Patient Safety (CQuIPS), and has been supported by teams at each participating hospital as well as the Toronto Academic Health Sciences Network.

-This initiative represents a novel approach in delirium care and could change how quality indicators are measured.
+This initiative represents a novel approach in delirium care.
 By shifting from reactive care to proactive, AI-enabled prevention, it represents an opportunity to modernize delirium care, aiming for a healthcare model that is both safer and more inclusive for all Canadian patients.